-On the other hand, it could be argued that the army constitutes a major potential threat to security in Nigeria.
+It could be argued that the army constitutes a major potential threat to security in Nigeria.
 It remained an ill-trained and ill-disciplined outfit, composed of large units led by junior officers who were also poorly trained.
 Within the officer corps there was some ill-feeling between the "dirties" (those who had enriched themselves during military rule) and the "cleans" (those who have not).
 Some officers, as well as some in the ranks, were bored by barracks life, and were seeking diversion, either by stirring up trouble in areas near the barracks or by discussing among themselves the political and military problems of Nigeria.
 Under the circumstances, a considerable amount of low-level turbulence involving soldiers and civilians would be expected, some intermittent factional feuding among officers, and a growing political awareness in the army.

-None of this would pose much of a threat to the FMG, or to the cohesion of Nigeria.
+None of this would pose much of a threat to the Federal Nigerian Government, or to the cohesion of Nigeria.
 The dangers were that local squabbles can easily become riots, which might be difficult to put down, and that political discussions tend to be dominated by tribal interests, suspicions of corruption, and ties between officers and civilian politicians.
 There were reports of plotting by junior officers against the regime.
 These came to naught, but the atmosphere wes conducive to plots and conspiracies.

 Gowon and his advisors were well aware of the potential threat to themselves from an idle or discontented army.
 Indeed, Gowon was more concerned with army affairs than with internal political problems, economic development, or foreign relations.
 His plans for the army centered around the provision of vast amounts of new equipment and training.
 Before this ambitious program can get underway, how-ever, Gowon will face serious challenges.
 Given the situation he confronts-centrifugal forces at work in the Nigerian Army, the divisive effect of corruption in the military, uncertain loyalties and allegiances, conflicting ambitions of key individuals, and the gradually rising pressures from civilian tribal and regional factions-we think Gowon will have great difficulty in staying in office over the six year period which he has said is necessary for the turnover of power to civilians.
 Much will depend on Gowon's success in bringing Nigeria together.